clearcare/servant/README.md

 **_ATTENTION!_**

-Transport protocol is still highly experimental and in flux.
+This is highly experimental and in flux.
 Eventually the transport payload should be standardized so that clients/servers can be authored in different languates.